JPKusumi/UtcMilliTime/README.md

 # UtcMilliTime takes Windows.ToUnixTimeMilliseconds()
-UtcMilliTime is a C# clock component for Windows that yields UnixTimeMilliseconds Int64 timestamps.
-It enables .NET developers to work with Time.Now similarly to how JavaScript developers use Date.now().
-Synchronizes with NTP.
+UtcMilliTime is a C# time component (software defined clock) for Windows that yields UnixTimeMilliseconds Int64 timestamps. .NET developers can use Time.Now just as JavaScript devs use Date.now().
+Synchronizes with NTP (Network Time Protocol).
 Mock friendly.